 - Vitamin A is also essential for proper nerve function of the eyes – which also enables the ability of sight

 Antioxidant & Immunity

-- protects body from free radicals, neutralizes them as well as aiding in combating oxidative stress which are attributed to infections and cancer
+- protects the body from free radicals, neutralizes them as well as aiding in combating oxidative stress which is attributed to infections and cancer

-- The amount of Vitamin A stored in the body is a direct correlation for a risk of cancer development.
+- The amount of Vitamin A stored in the body is a direct correlation between a risk of cancer development.